esch3r/VimTutorials/README.md

    Some of these resources may prove to be more useful to you than this document.
 That said, exercises provided here are constructed in such a way each build on each other.
 Consider this resource as a supplement to the links given below.
+Before doing that start 'vimtutor'

   - [Luke Smith's Youtube Vim tutorials](https://www.youtube.com/watch?v=mH1GGI2Jpbs&feature=emb_logo)
   - [Learn vim For the Last Time: A Tutorial and Primer](https://danielmiessler.com/study/vim/)